indimail/indimail-mta/README.md

 $ sudo service indimail start
 ```

+NOTE: I myself use RPMs for deploying indimail-mta on my own services and do not use `create_services`.
+It is possible that it may not include few steps added recently in the pre/post install scripts written for the RPM/Debian builds.

 # Binary Packages Build

 If you need to have indimail-mta on multiple machines, you can build binary packages once and install the same package on multiple machines.
 The other big advantage of using a binary build is that the binary installation will give you fully functional, configured system using your hostname for defaults.
 You can always change these configuration files in /etc/indimail to cater to your requirements later.
 With a binary build, you don't need to run the `create_services` command.
 To generate RPM packages locally for all components refer to [Binary Packages](.github/CREATE-Packages.md)